yahoo/elide-doc/pages/guide/08-filters.md

 Each approach has advantages and disadvantages:

-1. Disjoint filtering is fully compatable with pagination performed by the `DataStore`.
+1. Disjoint filtering is fully compatible with pagination performed by the `DataStore`.
 Joined filtering breaks pagination because the cardinality of the resulting join is typically much larger than the requested collection.
 2. Disjoint filtering allows all elements of compound documents (the primary collection _and_ the includes) to be filtered individually.
 3. Joined filtering allows more precise control over what is returned from an individual collection of elements.